 This may include:

 - Official score reports from AP, IB, or CLEP testing.
-Transfer students who applied AP/IB/CLEP credit to requirements at their previous institution should be sure to bring their score reports for evaluation according to UMBC’s credit eligibility standards, as the credit awarded is subject to change.
+Transfer students who applied AP/IB/CLEP credit to requirements at their previous institution should make sure to send their score reports directly to UMBC.
+UMBC’s credit eligibility standards for AP/IB/CLEP can be found here.

 - Official/Unofficial transcripts from all previous institutions.
 This is particularly important for transfer students whose grades from their most recent semester at another institution have not been received and/or processed by UMBC.

-- Official High School transcripts documenting your foreign language experience, if not already submitted.
-This is particularly helpful for transfer students who completed through Level 4 in a foreign language in High School, but were not asked to submit a High School transcript as part of their UMBC application, and for first-time freshmen who had Level 4 in progress when they applied to UMBC.
+Official High School transcripts documenting your foreign language experience, if not already submitted.
+Information about Language Placement that is based on high school or AP scores can be found here.
 Students whose native language is something other than English may qualify for a Language Proficiency Waiver – see this information from the Department of Modern Languages, Linguistics, and Intercultural Communication for details on that process.